CafeKit cup logo

 Result

-The repo is ready for `hapo:*` workflows immediately.
+The repo is ready to run `hapo:*` workflows with a project-local runtime.

 Without CafeKit

-Specs drift away from implementation after the first coding pass
+Specs can drift away from implementation after the first coding pass

 With CafeKit

-Specs become runtime artifacts with validation and task boundaries
+Specs become artifacts with validation, task registry, and readiness gates

 .claude/skills

-The runtime command surface for specs, develop, test, review, git, and sync.
+Skills that create the command surface for question, brainstorm, specs, develop, test, review, docs, sync, and git.

 .claude/hooks